StacyLafume/StacyLafume/README.md

 ## I’m currently working on:
 - practicing data-structures and algorithms
-- Building and designing some full stack apps
+- Building and designing full stack apps
 - Learning anatomy with figure drawing

 ## Connect with me on the web :